Culture

 Diversity & Inclusion

 HBC is committed to fostering a diverse and inclusive workplace.
-Every HBC associate comes to work with a different experience and background, which contributes to the innovative ideas that move us forward.
+Every team member comes to work with a unique experience, perspective, and identity.
+This diversity is what makes our organization a vibrant workplace.

 Multi-Year Accessibility Plan

-This 2014-21 accessibility plan outlines the policies and actions that Hudson’s Bay Company has in place or will put in place to improve opportunities for people with disabilities.
+This accessibility plan outlines the policies and actions that HBC has in place, or will put in place, to improve opportunities for people with disabilities exclusively across our Canadian operations.

 Statement of Commitment

-Hudson’s Bay Company is committed to treating all people in a way that allows them to maintain their dignity and independence.
+HBC is committed to treating all people in a way that allows them to maintain their dignity and independence.
 Our belief is in integration and equal opportunity.
-The Company is committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under Ontario’s Accessibility for Ontarians with Disabilities Act.
+The company is committed to meeting the needs of people with disabilities in a timely manner, and will strive to do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the Accessibility for Ontarians with Disabilities Act.

 Accessible Emergency Information